LievRenard/Epsilon/README.md

 **Polynomial**

 - Polynomials expressed with coefficients list
-- Polynomial addition, subtraction and multiplication
+- Polynomial arithmetics, derivative and integration
 - Can act like function with substitution(~>/2) operator